 - He reaches the top weight or height allowed for his seat with a harness.
 (These limits are listed on the seat and in the instruction manual.)

 - His shoulders are above the top harness slots.

 - The tops of his ears have reached the top of the seat.

 Types of Booster Seats:

 High-back and backless are 2 standard types of booster seats.
-They do not come with harness straps but are used with lap and shoulder seat belts in your vehicle, the same way an adult rides.
-They are designed to raise a child up so that lap and shoulder seat belts fit properly over the strongest parts of the child's body.
+They do not come with a harness but are used with lap and shoulder seat belts in your vehicle, the same way an adult rides.
+They are designed to raise a child up so that lap and shoulder seat belts fit properly over the strongest parts of the child’s body.

-Most booster seats are not secured to the vehicle seat with the seat belt or lower anchor and tether but simply rest on the vehicle seat and are held in place once the seat belt is fastened over a child.
-However, some models of booster seats can be secured to the vehicle seat and kept in place using the lower anchors and tether along with lap and shoulder belts.
-(Currently, only a few vehicle manufacturers offer built-in booster seats.)
+Most booster seats are not secured to the vehicle seat with the seat belt or lower anchors and tether but simply rest on the vehicle seat and are held in place once the seat belt is fastened over a child.
+However, some models of booster seats can be secured to the vehicle seat and kept in place by using the lower anchors and tether along with lap and shoulder belts.
+(Currently, only a few vehicle manufacturers offer integrated booster seats.)

 Installation Tips for Booster Seats:

-When using a booster seat, always read the vehicle owner's manual and the car seat manual before installing the seat.
+When using a booster seat, always read the vehicle owner’s manual and the car safety seat manual before installing the seat.
 Booster seats often have a plastic clip or guide to correctly position vehicle lap and shoulder belts.
 See the booster seat instruction manual for directions on how to use the clip or guide.

-Booster seats must be used with a lap and shoulder belt.
+Booster seats must be used with lap and shoulder belts.
 When using a booster seat, make sure:

-- If your booster seat has lower anchors or top-tether attachments, check its manual for installation instructions.
+- If your booster seat has lower anchors or tether attachments, check its manual for installation instructions.